-In oder to prevent this data from ending up in the wrong hands, the developers at eluminocity rely on the security chips of the Infineon OPTIGA™ family.
-These chips combine state-of-the-art hardware security with encryption algorithms to enable greater security compared to purely software-based systems.
+In oder to prevent this data from ending up in the wrong hands, the developers at eluminocity rely on the security chips of the Infineon OPTIGA™ Trust X. This hardware-based security solution is optimized for IoT devices and enables greater security compared to purely software-based systems.

 Together with Infineon and Intel, eluminocity has transformed the principle of a simple street lantern into a versatile node.
 As a backbone of smart cities, the intelligent street light provides urban areas with a wide range of functions, such as flexible street lighting, a network of charging stations for electric cars, and air quality measurement sensors.
 The intelligent street light not merely benefits the inhabitants, but also engineers, as it offers a platform for further features.
 The range of possible functions has therefore not yet reached its limits by far.